-Watches & Wonders 2023: Key highlights and timepieces from the Geneva fair
+Watches & Wonders 2023: Key Highlights and Timepieces From the Geneva Fair

 The watches are equipped with the IWC-manufactured 32111 calibre and a 120-hour power reserve.
 They are water-resistant up to 100 metres, and have soft-iron inner cases that protect their movements from magnetic fields.

-Jaeger-LeCoultre‘s Reverso Tribute collection gets three new models this year.
-The Reverso Tribute Chronograph is a nod to the iconic 1996 Reverso Chronograph and houses a new Calibre 860.
+Jaeger-LeCoultre focuses on its Reverso watches this year.
+Its Reverso Tribute collection gets three new models this year.
+The timelessly elegant Reverso Tribute Chronograph is a nod to the iconic 1996 Reverso Chronograph and houses a new Calibre 860.
 It has a skeletonised dial that showcases the chronograph and movement within.
 Another new launch is the Reverso Tribute Duoface Tourbillon, which boasts two dials with completely different looks.
 One is sleek and elegant with Dauphine hands and a flying tourbillon against a silver dial, while its reverse side is partially skeletonised and displays a second time zone and day-night indicator.

 Montblanc 8000 capsule collection